cheukhin1024/Financial-Data-Project-in-Azure/README.md

 SPX index
 Listing of S&P500 component changes back to 2004
 Data is adjusted for dividends and splits.
 Out-of-hours trades are included.
+Data is loaded to the Azure Databricks Delta Lake.

 The intraday bars and tick data for stocks and ETFs are aggregated from trades on the below exchanges: